Program of Study

 Systems Management

-- Understand the importance of effective purchasing, receiving, storage and issuing (security) practices.
+- Illustrate the importance of effective purchasing, receiving, storage, and issuing (security) practices.

-- Write specifications for food products and equipment.
+- Create specifications for food products and equipment.

 - Apply HACCP principles of food safety to procedures throughout the foodservice department.